-During the procedure, your doctor will use a pen-like tool to make tiny pinpricks under the surface of the skin.
+During the procedure, your healthcare provider will use a tool to make tiny pin pricks under the surface of the skin.
 The pinpricks are so small that you won’t be able to see them after the procedure, but the fact is that your skin is still being punctured so there is a small risk for infection.
 Your risk may be higher if you have certain skin diseases, or if you have open wounds on your face.

-You may not be an ideal candidate for microneedling if you have a history of skin scars, if you are pregnant or if you’ve recently had radiation therapy.
+You may not be an ideal candidate for microneedling if you have a history of skin scars or if you’ve recently had radiation therapy.
 People with open wounds and skin conditions like eczema and psoriasis may not be recommended for the procedure.